Ansan: Sports

 Large and small stadiums have been founded from the 1990s on in Ansan.
 Major sports events in the city take place at the Ansan Wa~ Stadium.

 The city was home to Shinhan Bank S-Bird Woman's Basketball Team (member of the Women's Korean Basketball League).
 The team moved to Incheon in 2014.
 It was also a home to the now-defunct National League soccer club Ansan Hallelujah.

 Ansan is also home to Ansan OK Financial Group Okman volleyball club.
 They are members of the V-League.

 Ansan established a professional football team called the Ansan Greeners FC.
-In first year, the team also received the 'Plus Stadium' award and the "Full Stadium" award.
+In its first year, the team also received the "Plus Stadium" award and the "Full Stadium" award.
 At present (April 10, 2018), the Ansan Grinders FC has placed second.